 Secondary Transfer applications - How to apply

-Applications must be made using the Common Application Form from your home local authority by Wednesday 31st October 2019.
-A Supplementary Information Form must also be completed and returned directly to Lambeth Academy by Friday 18th October 2019.
+Applications must be made using the Common Application Form from your home local authority by the deadline of the year before your child starts school.
+A Supplementary Information Form must also be completed and returned directly to Lambeth Academy by their deadline.

-On 1st March 2021 your home borough will inform you of the outcome of your application and which school you have been allocated.
+On National Offer Day (normally the 1st of March) your home borough will inform you of the outcome of your application and which school you have been allocated.

 Lambeth Academy will also send out offer letters with a deadline for accepting or declining a place.

 Those students who have been successfully offered and accepted a place with us at the academy will be invited to a Family Meeting.
 We will also hold an induction day for students to sample life at the Academy before they join us in September.

 An information booklet to support your child's transition from primary to secondary school will be sent to you.
 Confirmation of start date and tutor group allocation will be sent at the start of the summer holiday.